Trashed (film): Awards

-In 2012 it won the "Special Jury Prize" in the "Earth Grand Prix" category at the Tokyo International Film Festival, "Audience Award - Movies that Matter" at the Maui Film Festival, and was nominated for the Caméra d'Or at the Cannes Film Festival.
+In 2012, it won the "Special Jury Prize" in the "Earth Grand Prix" category at the Tokyo International Film Festival, "Audience Award - Movies that Matter" at the Maui Film Festival, and was nominated for the best international film award at the Planet in Focus Film Festival and the Caméra d'Or at the Cannes Film Festival.
+The film was an official selection of the Espoo Ciné International Film Festival, the Rio de Janeiro International Film Festival and the Abu Dhabi Film Festival.
+It was also in competition at the 20th annual Raindance Film Festival and had a special screening at the 18th Sarajevo Film Festival.

-In 2013 it won the "Special Documentary Award" at the 30th International Environmental Film Festival (FIFE) held in Paris, "Grand Prix Winner" at the Kyiv International Documentary Film Festival, "Palme Verte" at the UK Green Film Festival, "Award of Excellence" and "Best Editing" at the movie awards in Los Angeles, and "Special Mention" at the CinemaAmbiente Festival.
+In 2013, it won the "Special Documentary Award" at the 30th International Environmental Film Festival (FIFE) held in Paris, "Grand Prix Winner" at the Kyiv International Documentary Film Festival, "Palme Verte" at the UK Green Film Festival, "Award of Excellence" and "Best Editing" at the movie awards in Los Angeles, and "Special Mention" at the CinemaAmbiente Festival.

-In 2014 it won the "Earth Award" at the 5th Cinema Verde Environmental Film and Arts Festival.
+In 2014, it won the "Earth Award" at the 5th Cinema Verde Environmental Film and Arts Festival.

+In 2018, Trashed won at the Bled International Water Festival.

 Impact

 Irons noted that the "state and federal government should provide legislation which designs a waste management policy right across the country ... that most people would like to cooperate in reducing waste, but to encourage them the national policy should be clear, well advertised and consistent".
 Asked what people should do he advised them to research if there is waste-to-energy plant planned in their area and oppose it, while if there is not to discover how the local policy deals with waste.
 To lobby MP for legislation to cut waste, regulate the production, particularly of toxic plastics, and packaging.
 To remove all packaging at the point of purchase, thus pushing the problem towards the manufacturers, as well reducing waste both at home and in their workplace.

 The film helped to promote, and was also integrated into, Zero Waste initiatives across the world.
-For example during the screeing in Italy in 2013 it was joined by Zero Waste Italy, ANPAS, municipality Greve in Chianti among others, it promoted the book by Paul Connett, and spread the notice that over 119 Italian municipalities had adopted the Zero Waste program.
+For example during the screening in Italy in 2013 it was joined by Zero Waste Italy, ANPAS, municipality Greve in Chianti among others, it promoted the book by Paul Connett, and spread the notice that over 119 Italian municipalities had adopted the Zero Waste program.
 In 2014, the Italian TV channel Rai 3 made a synthesis about the film.
 Many people in Singapore decided to join the Zero Waste program after they watched the film.

+In 2021, the Big Issue highlighted the continuing urgency of the film's message, saying “Have the warnings been heeded?
+No they have not, meaning Irons’ film is almost a decade more vital and urgent now than when it was made.”